Everything I Spend For My 7-Figure Blog | Blogging Expenses

 The easiest way to begin is by looking at what I was spending on my blog in my first year.
 Like, every dollar was extremely thought out and intentional.

-I only spent money on these four things —
+I only spent money on these four things starting out —

 So that’s not really a lot!
 All that probably came to about $500 during that first year of blogging.
 Which sounds like a lot but if you think about that amount getting a whole business started… it’s really not that much…